mnemnion/JLpeg.jl/docs/src/index.md

  2 => "01"
  3 => "10"
 ```

+Default iteration will get you the matches, [`pairs`](@extref `Base.pairs`) uses the
+name of the capture when there is one, if a capture has a name, that can be used to
+index it, or the position in the Vector.

 So far so good, what happens if a named capture matches more than once?